Minimum optical depth multiport interferometers for approximating arbitrary unitary operations and pure states: General considerations

 Analogously, the infidelity between two unitary transformations is given by

-The definition of pseudo-universality establish a hierarchy in PPUMAs, since PPUMAs with lower $\epsilon$ are better candidates for true universality.
+The definition of pseudouniversality establishes a hierarchy in PPUMAs, since PPUMAs with lower $\epsilon$ are better candidates for true universality.
 We focus on the lower dimensional regime ($d=3,\dots,10$), since it is still possible to carry out extensive numerical simulations covering a substantial part of the pure state and unitary transformation spaces.

-In order to study the pseudo-universality of multi-port arrays, we randomly generate, according to a Haar-uniform distribution, thousands of elements from the space of pure states and from the space of unitary transformations.
-Afterward, we minimize the relevant infidelity to find the angles of the PSs in Eqs. (\ref{Sequence}) and (\ref{PhaseShifter}) that best approximate each element generated.
+To study the pseudouniversality of multiport arrays, we randomly generate, according to a Haar-uniform distribution, thousands of elements from the space of pure states and from the space of unitary transformations.
+Afterward, we minimize the relevant infidelity to find the angles of the PSs in Eqs. (\ref{Sequence}) and (\ref{PhaseShifter}) that best approximates each element generated.

 Since the infidelities $I(|\psi\rangle,|\phi\rangle)$ and $I(U,V(\vec{\phi}))$ involve trigonometric functions, they have many local minimums, so a global optimization method has to be used.
-We adopt a multi-starting strategy where optimization for a given element (pure state or unitary transformation) is executed for a large set of different initial conditions in order to find multiple local minimal.
+We adopt a multi-starting strategy where optimization for a given element (pure state or unitary transformation) is executed for a large set of different initial conditions to find multiple local minimal.
 The best local minimum is chosen as the optimal solution.
-The optimization problem is solved via Julia Optim.
+The optimization problem is solved via \textsc{Julia Optim} \cite{Julia}.